Natural Features of Inari Hiking Area

 Lake Inarijärvi freezes in November-December, with the large open waters last to freeze, and the ice melts completely by the beginning of June.
 Snowmobiling and ice angling are possible even well past the first of May.
 Long-term statistics show that the open waters are freezing later and ice is melting earlier.
 The open-water season has been extended by approximately 20 days over the past 60 years.

-Lake Inarijärvi's open waters, diverse islands and shorelines provide habitats for a wide variety of bird species.
-Over 100 different species nest on the lake, which also serves as a stopping point for migratory birds from Fell Lapland and then Arctic Ocean, such as the Lapland longspur (Calcarius lapponicus) and Great cormorant (Phalacrocorax carbo).
+Lake Inarijärvi's widely varying fjards, islands and shorelines provide habitats for a very wide variety of bird species.
+Over 100 different species nest on the lake, which also serves as a stopping point for migratory birds from Fell Lapland and then Arctic Ocean, such as the Lapland longspur (Calcarius lapponicus) and great cormorant (Phalacrocorax carbo).
 A majority of the birds encountered in the area are migratory, but local birds, such as the willow grouse (Lagopus lagopus) and grey-headed chickadee (Poecile cinctus) stay the whole year round.
-Some of the more commonly found waterfowl on the clearwater lake are the Red-breasted merganser (Mergus serrator), common goldeneye (Bucephala clangula) and black-throated diver (Gavia arctica) while there are fewer dabbling ducks due to the barren nature of the lake water.
+Some of the more commonly found waterfowl on the clearwater lake are the red-breasted merganser (Mergus serrator), common goldeneye (Bucephala clangula) and black-throated diver (Gavia arctica), while there are fewer dabbling ducks due to the barren nature of the lake water.
 Of the waders found on the lake, the sandpiper appears in large numbers as they thrive on the barren shoreline.
 The gulls and terns nesting on the lake include the Arctic tern (Sterna paradisaea), whose migration from its wintering grounds to the nesting grounds in the north is one of the longest in the world.

 The Inari Sámi's home river Juutua (called Juvduujuuhâ in Inari Sámi, meaning 'The river of all rivers') passes through the village of Inari and into the Juutuanvuono Fjord.
 The surging Juutua River flows through the deep river valley between nearby fells, gathering water from surrounding forest areas and fells.
 Water flows through the river from the Menesjoki, Lemmenjoki and Vaskojoki in the west and the Kaamasjoki River in the north on its way to Lake Inarijärvi.